mestiti/timesheet-devops/README.md

 # timesheet-devops

-continuous integration of the project timesheet (je    nk kkk
+continuous integration of the project timdesheet (je    nk kkk